 - Step 4: Technology Pitch Coaching Sessions.
 If the project is selected to move to the next tier of approval, the investigator will be invited to participate in a coaching session for the technology pitch prior to the formal Technology Pitch Session.
 Guidance on style and content are provided to the investigator by OTC Business Development Managers.

 - Step 5: Technology Pitch at the PTEF Review Session.
 The submitted application will serve as the pitch presentation and the applicant will pitch their proposal to a panel of invited experts.
-The PTEF Review Session is scheduled for January 31, 2018 and February 1, 2018.
+The PTEF Review Session is scheduled for January 31, 2018.
 An investigator MUST present their power PowerPoint Pitch Application at the PTEF Review Session in order to be considered for the award.

 - Clarity of the objective/milestone;

 - Excellence (as demonstrated by an innovative, well-conceived, high quality and feasible project); and